wigsnes/bun/docs/guides/ecosystem/nextjs.md

 ---
-name: Build an app with Next.js and Bun
+name: Initialize an app with Next.js using Bun
 ---

 {% callout %}